 What does Brexit mean for your house move – now and after 31st October?

-With Brexit less than ten weeks away, there’s been a summer swell in house sales.
-But is it best to move now, or wait – and, if so, for how long?
+With the Brexit deadline of 31st October fast approaching, is it best to move now, or wait – and, if so, for how long?
 We ask leading property experts for their advice on what you need to think about before you make your next move.

 Should I sell before Brexit or wait?